 In order to buy into Regional San’s wastewater conveyance and treatment system, builders, developers, and industries pay impact fees to connect.
 The amount of fees required depends on a number of factors, including location of parcel, use of parcel, and characteristics of wastewater being discharged.
-In addition, there are various programs or options available that can affect when and how payments are made for fees.
-See the Regional San Consolidated Ordinance for detailed information.

 Regional San offers eligible low-income customers a savings of $90 to $150 per year on the conveyance and treatment portion of their sewer bill, depending on the type of dwelling.

 To qualify for the rebate, your name must appear on the sewer bill, you must meet certain income criteria, and you must live at the address for which the rebate is being requested.
 Only one rebate per customer.